-Care provided by family members or other informal caregivers is critical to supporting MLTSS members in the community.
-As part of our demonstration renewal proposal, New Jersey requests approval for enhanced Medicaid-funded supports for caregivers.
+Care provided by family members or other informal or unpaid caregivers is critical to supporting MLTSS members in the community.
+As part of our demonstration renewal proposal, New Jersey is requesting approval for enhanced Medicaid-funded supports for caregivers.
 The enhanced supports described below would augment existing MLTSS Caregiver Training and Respite benefits.